vishal-m25/Obsidian/Learnings/java/java.md

 ### Collection Framework
 - Unified architecture for representing and manipulating collections
-- **final** keyword on list object will only stop it from reassigning not from appending
+- **final** keyword on list object will only stop it from reassigning not from manipulating
 - contains
 	- Interface
 	- implementations